rashkopetrov/img-optimize/README.md

-            --cmin [+|-]<n>                File's status was last changed n minutes ago --allow-concurrency            Allow running the script multiple times at the same time for the same directory -a,       --all                          Optimize and convert all images to webp/avif if possible --source-dir <string>          Define images path [default: current directory] -v,       --version                      Print version information and quit
+            --cmin [+|-]<n>                File's status was last changed n minutes ago --allow-concurrency            Allow running the script multiple times at the same time for the same directory -a,       --all                          Optimize and convert all jpg/png images to webp/avif --source-dir <string>          Define images path [default: current directory] -v,       --version                      Print version information and quit